deplicate/deplicate/README.md

 Usage
 -----

-To find the duplicates, import in your python script the new available module `duplicate` and call its function `find`:
+Import in your python script the new available module `duplicate` and call its function `find`.

+### Quick Examples

+> **Note:**
+> By default directory paths are scanned recursively.

+> **Note:**
+> By default files smaller than **100 MiB** are not scanned.

+Scan a single directory for duplicates:

     import duplicate

+    duplicate.find('/path/to/dir')

+Scan more directories together:

+    import duplicate

+    duplicate.find('/path/to/dir1', '/path/to/dir2', '/path/to/dir3')

+Scan from iterable:

+    import duplicate

-    entries = ['/path/to/dir1', '/path/to/dir2', '/path/to/file1']
+    iterable = ['/path/to/dir1', '/path/to/dir2', '/path/to/dir3']

-    duplicate.find(entries, recursive=True)
+    duplicate.find.from_iterable(iterable)

+Scan ignoring the minimum file size threshold:

+    import duplicate

+    duplicate.find('/path/to/dir', minsize=0)

-Resulting output is a list of lists of file paths, where each list groups all the same files:
+Resulting output for will be always a list of lists of file paths, where each list collects together all the same files (aka. the duplicates):

     [
         ['/path/to/dir1/file1', '/path/to/file1', '/path/to/dir2/subdir1/file1]',